tazadejava/minecraft-multiagent-data-tracking/README.md

 # Remarks

-Let me know if anything is confusing or you have questions about something else related to plugins!
+Let me know if anything is confusing or you have questions about something else related to the plugin (or plugins in general)!
 A lot of the code is still in progress, and I will be adding comments/cleaning up code as time goes on.